ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 hello
 ```

-Tip: Until your sandbox tool can bind mount build directory to `/build` you can
+Tip: Until your sandbox tool can fully set up the sandbox environment you

-symlink the build directory `/build` on your host to the build directory left by
+irectory `/build` on your host to the build directory left by
 nix-build for testing.